-Once again I must acknowledge the fantastic effort put in every day by the whole team that makes up the Macquarie Credit Union staff.
-They work tirelessly to ensure that each and every one of our members and potential members receive the very best service possible.
-They are friendly and helpful and really enjoy working for a member owned co-operative organisation that really does value helping its members as much as possible.
+As always I acknowledge the great effort put in every day by the whole team that makes up the Macquarie Credit Union staff.
+They work tirelessly to ensure that each and every one of our members and potential members receive the very best service and advice possible.
+They are friendly and helpful and really enjoy working for a member owned local cooperative organisation that really does value helping its members as much as possible.